woocommerce/woocommerce-blocks/assets/js/blocks/product-collection/collections/README.md

 # Product Collection - Collections

+_Note: Collections documented here are internal implementation.
+It's not a public API._

 Collections are a variations of Product Collection block with the predefined attributes which includes:

 - UI aspect - you can define layout, number of columns etc.